AminaNaseer21/picfit/README.md

 	• Ramiro:

 	• Umer:
+		- Improve AI outfit generation
+		- Impliment multi-image upload feature
+		- Work on API issues after class is defunded
+		- Make website theme match and fix UI
-		-
+		- Make website mobile accesable.
+		- Add feature to recoment items to buy to fill in gaps in wardobe
 	• Amina:
 		-
 	• Rogelio:
 		- Next update will include Firebase deployment feature for our project.
 		- Facilitates easy showcasing of our work on team members' portfolios and resumes.
 		- Empowers each member to highlight our project as a notable achievement in their professional endeavors.

 	• Matthew: